Cheap LEP Flashlights

-Until the latter part of 2020, LEP flashlights on the market have been in the $300+ range.
-A price, that many can’t really afford or don’t want to pay for a flashlight.
-Most people think that a $100 dollar flashlight may be overkill, let alone a $300 flashlight.
+Until the latter part of 2020, LEP flashlights were always in the $300+ range.
+Making them unaffordable for many consumers, who are reluctant to pay so much for a single flashlight.
+Most people would say that a $100 dollar flashlight would be overkill, let alone $300.

 cheap-lep-flashlight